 Eczema, facial or non, is characterized as inflamed, dry skin.
 It usually appears as itchy, scaly patches, which can pop up anywhere from cheeks and scalp to knuckles and elbows.
 Facial eczema is often singled out because of the sensitive nature of the face: Not only is it more visible, but the skin tends to be thinner and more reactive.

 Eczema is a chronic condition, but what triggers flare-ups is different for everyone.
 A few common triggers include dry environments, cold weather, irritating personal care products, and allergies.
-But internal factors can also be at play: Research shows that stress is also a common trigger for the disease.
+But internal factors can also be at play: Research shows1 that stress is also a common trigger for the disease.
 The most important thing to remember here is that your skin is unique, and while there are general guidelines you can follow for eczema, you should always listen to your body.

 What are the types?

 Eczema, you might know, is an umbrella term with many variations that can occur.
-But there are five main types of eczema that can affect the face, according to the National Eczema Society.
+But there are seven main types of eczema that can affect the face, according to the National Eczema Association.
 Board-certified and holistic dermatologist Alan Dattner, M.D., who is also the author of Radiant Skin From the Inside Out: The Holistic Dermatologist's Guide to Healing Your Skin Naturally, notes that face-only eczema, meaning you never get patches elsewhere, is usually the result of an allergy or irritant, as people who have systemic atopic eczema typically have it in multiple locations.

 - Atopic eczema/dermatitis: The most common form of childhood eczema, this typically appears on the cheeks, knees, and elbows and appears pretty quickly after birth.
 (It can also appear elsewhere on the body, but they note that the cheeks are usually the first signs.)
 Kids with eczema typically continue to have sensitive skin into adulthood, when eczema can reappear.